connorph71/NASA-CaSGC-Rover-Project/README.md

 ## 🖥️ GUI Control Panel (Processing)

-Located in `rover_gui_control.pde` A custom GUI created using the **ControlP5** library in Processing.
+Located in `Potty_GUI.pde` A custom GUI created using the **ControlP5** library in Processing.
 It provides directional control and command buttons.

 ### 🔘 GUI Features
 - Move Forward / Backward